nielsbasjes/antlr4-pvisitor/README.md

 This project is essentially a relatively simple (but not backward compatible!) change of the existing Antlr 4.7.2 code.

 These files are simply some of the original Antlr4 files with a generic added here and there.

-So this >99% a 1-on-1 copy of the Antlr4 code.
+So this is >99% a 1-on-1 copy of the Antlr4 code.

     Copyright (c) 2012-2017 The ANTLR Project.
 All rights reserved.
     Use of this file is governed by the BSD 3-clause license that can be found in the LICENSE.txt file in the project root.

 The mentioned LICENSE.txt is part of this project.

 I put these trivial modifications under the exact same license.

     Copyright (c) 2019 Niels Basjes.
 All rights reserved.